-- Comparison robs you of joy.
-Comparing yourself to others will always cause you to regret what you aren’t, rather than allow you to enjoy who you are.
+6. Comparison robs you of joy.
+Comparing yourself to others will always cause you to regret what you aren’t, rather than allow you to enjoy life as who you are.
 It will always steal the joy and happiness that is within your reach… and place it just outside of your reach instead.

 But even more than than, it prevents us from fully living our lives.
 It calls us to envy someone else’s life and seek theirs rather than ours.
-It is robbing us of our most precious possession: life itself.
+It robs us of our most precious possession: life itself.
 And while the temptation to compare may never be completely eliminated, there are certainly some practical steps that we can take to move past it.
-Consider a few of these:

 1. Recognize the inherent problems in comparing yourself to another.
 Take a good look at the list above.
 Why would we want any habit in our life that promotes feelings of inferiority?
 Or consistently promotes envy, competition, and strife with no end in sight?
 Sometimes, just a reminder of the foolishness contained in the habit is the most important step in overcoming it.